Best Online Criminal Justice Programs in Highland Park, IL (2026)

 Frequently Asked Questions

-How many accredited criminal justice programs are near Highland Park, IL?
+How many accredited criminal justice schools are near Highland Park, IL?

-Our directory lists 5 criminal justice programs within 100 miles of Highland Park.
-The closest is Trinity International University-Illinois in Deerfield, IL (3.6 miles), and the farthest in our top picks is William Rainey Harper College (15.0 miles).
-0 of these programs are offered fully online.
+Our directory has 5 accredited schools offering criminal justice programs near Highland Park.
+The closest is Trinity International University-Illinois in Deerfield, IL (3.6 miles), and the farthest of the schools shown is William Rainey Harper College (15.0 miles).
+4 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying criminal justice roles near Highland Park?